ryanstraits/ryanstraits.github.io/_posts/2018-04-29-part-1-a-grown-up-body.md

 ---

 When I was a younger man, I often looked sideways at parents that let themselves go after they had kids.
 "Convenient excuse", this all-knowing punk used to think.
-"Just you wait", they'd say back with an all-knowing grin.
+"Just you wait", they'd mouth back through an all-knowing grin.

 When you break my day down now, the time I spend with my kids overlaps nearly completely with the time I used to spend cycling or working out.
 And I've learned to be OK with that.
 It just means I have to work a little harder to find something else to steal time from.
 Usually, it's from television.
 Or from typing up blog posts such as this.